florentpoujol/sup-tween.js/README.md

 	// This will tween the position from {-5,-5,-5} to {5,0,-5}.
 ```

-Otherwise, superpowers-tween.js works exactly like the original tween.js, so be sure to [check its readme](https://github.com/tweenjs/tween.js/blob/master/README.md) (with many examples) and [its user guide](https://github.com/tweenjs/tween.js/blob/master/docs/user_guide.md).
+Otherwise, sup-tween.js works exactly like the original tween.js, so be sure to [check its readme](https://github.com/tweenjs/tween.js/blob/master/README.md) (with many examples) and [its user guide](https://github.com/tweenjs/tween.js/blob/master/docs/user_guide.md).

 ## Installation

 From npm:

-	npm install superpowers-tween.js
+	npm install sup-tween.js

 Then from your code:

-	var SPTWEEN = require("superpowers-tween.js");
+	var SUPTWEEN = require("sup-tween.js");

-Or get the development and minified files from the build folder.
+Or get the development and minified files from the `src` and `build` folder.